CloudLabsAI-Azure/Microsoft-Fabric-Models-to-Outcomes/Microsoft Fabric/Models to Outcomes/Instructions/Exercise 1.md

 ### **Download the dataset and upload to the lakehouse**

-Define these parameters, so that you can use this notebook with different datasets:
+Define these parameters so that you can use this notebook with different datasets:

 PythonCopy